bigchaindb/bigchaindb/docs/root/source/smart-contracts.rst

 The owners of an asset can impose conditions on it that must be met for the asset to be transferred to new owners.
 Examples of possible conditions (crypto-conditions) include:

-- The current owner must sign the transfer transaction (one which transfers ownership to new owners)
+- The current owner must sign the transfer transaction (one which transfers ownership to new owners).
-- Three out of five current owners must sign the transfer transaction
+- Three out of five current owners must sign the transfer transaction.
-- (Shannon and Kelly) or Morgan must sign the transfer transaction
+- (Shannon and Kelly) or Morgan must sign the transfer transaction.
-- Anyone who provides the secret password (technically, the preimage of a known hash) can create a valid transfer transaction

 Crypto-conditions can be quite complex if-this-then-that type conditions, where the "this" can be a long boolean expression.
 Crypto-conditions can't include loops or recursion and are therefore will always run/check in finite time.

-BigchainDB also supports a timeout condition which enables it to support a form of escrow.

 .. note::